auth0/docs/articles/users/guides/redirect-users-after-login.md

 * Using cookies and browser sessions
 * Using `state` parameters

-### Use cookies and browser sessions
+### Use cookies or browser sessions

-One method for accomplishing this is to use a cookie or the browser session to store a return to value.
-This is a fairly simple solution to implement, but could run into issues in cases where the cookie does not persist.
+You can use a cookie or the browser session to store a return URL value.
+This is a simple solution to implement, however it can cause issues in cases where a cookie does not persist.

-Keep in mind that there are now two separate user sessions that have been initiated.

-The OIDC SSO session is maintained by Auth0 and is referenced as a cookie bound to your tenant domain (or `CNAME`) and a session specific to your application.
-Each serve a separate purpose and require some consideration to achieve the desired user experience.
+There are two separate user sessions initiated in this situation.
+Each serves a separate purpose and requires some consideration to achieve the desired user experience.

 * **Auth0-provided OIDC SSO Session**: Auth0 provides a session for enabling [OIDC Single Sign On (SSO)](/api-auth/tutorials/adoption/single-sign-on) to allow your user to maintain an authentication session without being prompted for credentials more than once.
 This session is maintained by Auth0 and referenced as a cookie bound to your tenant domain (or `CNAME`).
 There are two [tenant settings](/sso/current/configure-session-lifetime-limits) that determine the length of the Auth0 Session:
   - The `idle_session_lifetime` is how long the session will remain alive without interaction.